top of page

 Anxiety, stress, uncertainty

 How does the dog live?
-What does its daily routine look like?
-Where does it regularly experience pressure or overwhelm?
-What situations trigger stress, and how does the dog react?
+What does everyday life look like?
+Where does pressure or overload occur regularly?
+Which situations trigger stress, and how does the dog respond to them?

 Stress reduction in everyday life is not a secondary issue, but a crucial prerequisite for dogs to regain their ability to function properly.
 Therefore, the first step is to identify and reduce stressors and provide the dog with guidance, tailored to its individual capabilities and the realities of human life.